Why Most Practice Doesn’t Work

 Rotational Power

+You want more distance but you’re swinging harder instead of faster.
 Clubhead speed comes from the ground up through rotation.
-Targeted exercises build the fast-twitch power that creates effortless distance.
+These exercises build the fast-twitch power that creates effortless metres — without swinging out of your shoes.

 Practice With Purpose

 A good practice session starts with a goal and ends with feedback.
-Here's the framework The Grand Plan was built around:
+Here’s how it works:

 Practice Plans That Fit Your Life